heysailor/redux-worker-queue/README.md

 ## Queue work phases and handler functions

 Each queue item is processed in three phases: pre worker, worker, and post worker.
-You provide a handler function for each phase for when you register a queue item type.
-The handler functions must return a promise with a specific resolution object as below.
-A queue item is only removed once the all phases are complete.
+You provide a handler function for each phase when you register a queue item type.

-### Pre worker: `preWorker` handler

-This phase is used to determine which queue items are ready for the worker.
-The `preWorker` handler for each registered `QueueItem` type is called once per queue flush.
-If it finds errors, it should place them on the QueueItem.errors array.

-It must return a promise which rsesolves to an object, with a new QueueItem:
+The handler functions must return a promise, which should generally resolve as below:

     {
-      valid: Boolean,
+       ok: Boolean,
        item: QueueItem
     }

-### Worker: `worker` handler

-In the worker phase, the `worker` handler is called repeatedly valid `QueueItems` of its registered type until it indicates it has successfully completed.
-If it has errors, it should place them on the QueueItem.errors array - and would indicated it did not complete.
-Once it is finished, it must save any relevant data (such as an `id`) in QueueItem.workerResult.

-It must also return a promise which resolves to an object with a new QueueItem:

-    {
-       done: Boolean,
-       item: QueueItem
-    }

-### Post worker: `postWorker` handler

-The `postWorker` handler is called after the `worker` is finished.
-It is useful for performing work that depends on the `worker` completing.
-For instance, persisting relationships between objects, which need the `id` of the saved `QueueItem` payload, as saved in `QueueItem.workerResult`.

-It must also return a promise which resolves to an object with a new QueueItem:

-    {
-       done: Boolean,
-       item: QueueItem
-    }

-Once a `postWorker` handler resolves to an object with `done: true`, the associated `QueueItem` will be regarded as successfully processed, and removed from the queue.
-Christmas!
+If the `QueueItem` is now ready for the next phase, this is flagged with `ok: true`.
+Otherwise, `ok: false` should be passed, _and some form of change made on the `QueueItem`_.
+For instance, a `preWorker` handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action.

+If the handler has a critical error, it should reject the promise and pass only the error.

+A `QueueItem` will be locked out of processing until it is changed if

+* `ok: false` is resolved from the handler promise and no change was made to the `QueueItem`
+* a handler promise is rejected with an error

+_The only reason the handler promise should reject is a critical error._

+A queue item is only processed by the next handler once the preceding handler has resolved to `ok: true`.
+Once the post worker handler resolves in this way, the item is removed from the queue...Christmas!

 ## Redux integration

 Import the queue middleware to control the queue with redux actions, then apply it in your code:

-    import { createStore, applyMiddleware } from 'redux' import { Queue, workerQueueMiddleware } from 'redux-worker-queue';
+    import { createStore, applyMiddleware } from 'redux' import { Queue, getWorkerQueueMiddleware } from 'redux-worker-queue';

     import myAwesomeReducer from './reducers';
     import {